‘broad bean’ and other edible body shapes…?

 Back home in our neat and pristine European environment I can’t help but wonder.
 It is one thing to have to eat certain foods for serious health reasons – like illness or allergy – but perLEASE, why is the space allocated to the ‘gluten free’ section in the supermarket FAR larger than the percentage of people in the world who actually are allergic to gluten?
 Is this just a fad, making money for the supermarket?!!

-So I think it’s time for a health change in our culture, we need to be healthy in our exercise and eating HABITS.
-How about we obsessed less about what we eat, spend less time eating for a start and spend more time acting on what other people need to eat?
+I think it’s time for a health change in our culture, we need to be healthy in our exercise and eating HABITS.
+How about we obsessed less about what we eat, spend less time eating for a start and spend more time acting on helping others who need to eat?

 *Not her real name